 pg_replication_slotsview in the primary, and updated at regular intervals using

-This feature, introduced in EDB Postgres for Kubernetes 1.18, can be enabled via configuration.
+This feature, introduced in EDB Postgres for Kubernetes 1.18, is now enabled by default and can be disabled via configuration.
 For details, please refer to the "replicationSlots" section in the API reference.
 Here follows a brief description of the main options:

 : if true, the feature is enabled (